codezilla2018/FabFit/README.md

 * some screen may be not the same due to version downgrading of the desgin support library

 ## contribution and learning
+please if possible continue the branch support desgin v28 to adopt new material components

 * [check wiki](https://github.com/codezilla2018/FabFit/wiki)

 * [about contribution](https://github.com/codezilla2018/FabFit/blob/master/CONTRIBUTING.md)